Akamas: Biology and ecology

 Animals found in Akamas include fruit bats, shrews, hedgehogs, foxes, snakes, lizards, griffon vultures, Cyprus warblers, and Cyprus scops owls.
 Vulnerable species include bats, monk seals and sea turtles.
 At Lara Bay there is a turtle hatchery, where the eggs are protected.

 Akamas in local and popular culture

 The British broadcaster and naturalist, Sir David Attenborough has filmed at Akamas.
-The film Akamas (2006 film), which premiered at the Venice Film Festival was mostly filmed in Akamas.
+The film Akamas, which premiered at the Venice Film Festival was mostly filmed in Akamas.